 - Follow Events or Online Chats – Breaking news, events, conferences, webinars, or Twitter chats are examples of ways that people can use hashtags to follow what is going on with a live event.
 For instance, conventions who establish a specific hashtag can help people meet each other, follow happenings, and spark conversations even if they are not physically there.

 - Listen and Monitor – By monitoring hashtags and trends, you can listen to what your audience and industry leaders are talking about and chime in when appropriate.
 Monitoring hashtags related to your brand, products, and competition is important for brand reputation and customer service.
 Starting conversations and showing people you care and are listening leads to relationship building.

 - Promote Marketing Campaigns – Develop a creative and easy-to-remember hashtag for your contests, promotions, or marketing campaign.
-For instance, Home Depot encourages their community to share their Home Depot Hacks with the hashtag #HDHacks on Twitter, Vine, Instagram, and Pinterest.
+For instance, Home Depot encourages their community to share their Home Depot Hacks with the hashtag #HDHacks on Twitter, Instagram, and Pinterest.

 - Be Human – What fun is it to be social without a little humor?
 Sometimes hashtags are just for fun, so if humor fits with your brand’s personality, work it in.
 Many people simply use hashtags to draw attention to a phrase, indicate irony, celebrate, or to be funny! (#someofusoverdoit – as cleverly depicted in this hilarious #Hashtag skit by Justin Timberlake and Jimmy Fallon).

 Hashtags are a powerful way to get involved in social media conversations and can be used to increase your reach, get discovered faster, monitor conversations, find opportunities, and build relationships.